lbologna/hbp-sp6-guidebook/_sources/online_usecases/single_cell_in_silico/single_cell_clamp/single_cell_clamp.rst.txt

 #.
 The graph showing the traces recorded from the cell segments can be zoomed in by clicking and dragging
    in order to select the area to zoom in.
 Double click on the graph will restore the original zoom level.

 #.
 The recorded traces can be downloaded as csv file.
-The download link should become available at the
+The download link is available at the
    bottom right corner of the graph after the simulation has finished.

    The following jupyter notebook code shows how it can be loaded with pandas for the further analysis: